Chirashi Sushi (ちらし寿司)

 shi like sheet

 Although this particular Chirashi Sushi recipe includes seafood and egg, it is easily adapted to be vegan friendly.
 Just substitute these ingredients for a colorful assortment of plant-based alternatives, such as roasted red bell peppers, tofu marinated with soy sauce and ginger, and shiitake mushrooms that have been simmered in soy sauce and mirin.
-Here’s a recipe for vegan-friendly Chirashi Sushi.
+Here's a recipe for vegan-friendly Sushi Bowl.

 This recipe was developed by me and was sponsored by Mizkan Rice Vinegars and Sauces, available nationwide at major national retailers like Walmart, Albertsons Safeway, Shop Rite, Hy-Vee, Food Lion and Hannaford.
 Follow Mizkan on Facebook, Instagram, Twitter, and Pinterest.